splunk/public-o11y-docs/incident-intelligence/set-up-incident-intelligence.rst

 Complete these tasks to get started with Incident Intelligence:

-#. :ref:`setup-alerts`
+#. :ref:`ii-setup-alerts`
-#. :ref:`setup-service`
+#. :ref:`ii-setup-service`
-#. :ref:`setup-alert-routing`
+#. :ref:`ii-setup-alert-routing`
-#. :ref:`setup-alert-grouping`
+#. :ref:`ii-setup-alert-grouping`
-#. :ref:`setup-incident-workflows`
+#. :ref:`ii-setup-incident-workflows`
-#. :ref:`setup-manage-on-call-schedules`
+#. :ref:`ii-setup-manage-on-call-schedules`

-.. _setup-alerts:
+.. _ii-setup-alerts:

 Generate alerts
 =====================

 To generate alerts in Incident Intelligence, you can define a detector or ingest alerts using an ingest endpoint.
-See :ref:`generate-alerts`.
+See :ref:`ii-generate-alerts`.

-.. _setup-service:
+.. _ii-setup-service:

 Create a service
 =====================

 Use services to organize incidents depending on the impacted environmental component.
 Begin by creating a service.
-See :ref:`create-service`.
+See :ref:`ii-create-configure-service`.

-.. _setup-alert-routing:
+.. _ii-setup-alert-routing:

 Configure the alerts that are routed to your service
 =======================================================

 Next, use alert routing to associate alerts with a service.
 If an alert matches your alert filter conditions, it is routed to the service.
-See :ref:`configure-alert-routing`.
+See :ref:`ii-configure-alert-routing`.

-.. _setup-alert-grouping:
+.. _ii-setup-alert-grouping:

 Configure how alerts are grouped
 =====================================

 After you configure which alerts are routed to your service, use alert grouping to manage which alerts create an incident and how alerts are grouped into incidents.

-.. _setup-incident-workflows:
+.. _ii-setup-incident-workflows:

 Configure incident workflows for your service
 ===============================================

 After you manage which alerts create an incident and how alerts are grouped into incidents, use incident workflows to determine who is notified when a new incident is triggered.
-See :ref:`configure-incident-workflows`.
+See :ref:`ii-configure-incident-workflows`.

-.. _setup-manage-on-call-schedules:
+.. _ii-setup-manage-on-call-schedules:

 Create your on-call schedules
 ===============================

 Use an on-call schedule as a step in your service incident workflows.
-See :ref:`create-manage-on-call-schedules`.
+See :ref:`ii-create-manage-on-call-schedules`.